juandarr/todo-react-django/DEPLOYMENT_GUIDE.md

 git clone <your-repository-url> . # Clone into the current directory
 ```

-Once the repository has been cloned, checkout to the `production` branch with `git checkout production`.
+Once the repository has been cloned, checkout to the `production` (or the one you are using for deployment) branch with `git checkout production`.

 ### 2.2.
 Create Python Virtual Environment